Country(ies): Lebanon

 None

-Today marks the final day of the tour, and you have the opportunity to further explore Beirut at your leisure before being transferred to the airport for your return flight home.
+Today is the last day of the tour and your time is free to explore Beirut some more until you are transferred to the airport for your departing flight home.

 OVERNIGHT: